Retirement Planning7 min read

 • Name your spouse as successor holder for seamless tax-free transfer on death

-Your TFSA isn't just a savings account — in retirement, it's your most tax-efficient source of income.
+Your TFSA isn't just a savings account — in retirement, it can be one of your most tax-efficient sources of income.
 Fund it, protect it, and use it strategically.

 See how this applies to your plan